jasmyhigh/hypersdk/docs/tutorials/morpheusvm/1_morpheusvm.md

 go version
 ```

-And you should see the ouptut (slightly different depending on your machine):
+And you should see the output (slightly different depending on your machine):

 ```
 go version go1.22.8 darwin/arm64